top of page

 © Narongrit Sritana | Dreamstime.com

-The petition claims that Tipat Halav services are essential for the health, development, and well-being of infants, toddlers, children, and mothers, and that the rationale behind the establishment of Tipat Halav clinics is the provision of accessible services to community residents near their homes.
+The petition states that Tipat Halav services are essential for the health, development, and well-being of infants, toddlers, children, and mothers, and that the rationale behind the establishment of Tipat Halav clinics is the provision of accessible services to community residents near their homes.
 The current situation violates the rights of residents in neighborhoods beyond the separation barrier, to equality, health, and access to health services.

 Attorney: Tal Hassin